Elm Ridge Cemetery, North Brunswick: Frelinghuysen Monument

 Theodorus Jacobus Frelinghuysen (c.
 1691 – c.
-1747) was Dutch-Reformed minister and theologian who immigrated in 1720 to the Raritan River valley of New Jersey to lead the congregations at Raritan, New Brunswick, Six-Mile Run, Three-Mile Run, North Branch and Harlingen.
+1747) was a Dutch-Reformed minister and theologian who immigrated in 1720 to the Raritan River valley of New Jersey to lead the congregations at Raritan, New Brunswick, Six-Mile Run, Three-Mile Run, North Branch and Harlingen.
 Upon his death, he was buried at the Six Mile Run cemetery without a tombstone.
 When in 1884 his descendants decided to place a stone on his grave, they could not determine where his body was interred.
 They erected a cenotaph with the following inscription:

 Rev. Theodorus Jacobus Frelinghuysen.
 Born at Lingen, East Freesland in 1691.
 In 1719, he was sent to take charge of the Reformed Churches here by the Classis of Amsterdam.
 He was a learned man and a successful preacher.
 The field of his labor still bears fruit.
 In contending for a Spiritual Religion his motto was, "Laudem non quaero, culpam non timeo."
 He died in 1747, and his descendants, humbly sharing in his faith, have erected to his memory this monument.